yuridomingues/yuridomingues/README.md

 - ###  Hello World, I'm Hachi!
--  I’m currently learning C
+-  I’m currently learning C and C#
 -  I’m looking to collaborate on a company
 -  Pronouns: he/him